 2 W Gaston St

-Forsyth Park encompasses over 30 acres of land and is home to that beautiful fountain you see in photos of Savannah.
-This park has large sports fields, including tennis and basketball courts, large playing areas for soccer, a children’s playground, and much more.
+Forsyth Park encompasses over 30 acres and is home to the beautiful fountain you see in photos of Savannah.
+This Park has large sports fields, including tennis and basketball courts, large soccer playing areas, a children’s playground, and much more.
 Forsyth is a large park!

 Isn’t this a beautiful Park?